 As even they’ve said themselves in the press, these have a higher percentage of bikes with an issue than they’d like.
 In my experience, that meant sending the bike back and getting a replacement.
 So I wouldn’t want this to be my only bike.
 But it is one of the most sought after bikes in my fleet, and one I’m thrilled to own multiple of.

 There is much more innovation to come with bikes and technology.
 My Cowboy 4 recently arrived and I’m waiting for more people to try it see how it compares to the VanMoof.

 The definition of what an ebike is is getting blurred.
 Sondors is even releasing one that goes 80mph (yes, I ordered one.
 No, I don’t recommend any bikes that haven’t shipped yet).

 One that is right on the line of what an ebike is is the Juiced Bikes HyperScorpion.
-It has a very powerful motor (too powerful for the new federal subsidy…), and has a setting with a full throttle to 31mph.
+It has a very powerful motor and has a setting with a full throttle to 31mph.
 It also has a setting to be a regular class 3 ebike.
 That flexibility and power is quite compelling.
 For example, people that have used motorcycles in the past gravitate to this one.